kubernetes/kube-state-metrics/docs/metrics/extend/customresourcestate-metrics.md

 # Custom Resource State Metrics

+> [!NOTE]
+> `custom-resource-state` is feature-frozen in favor of [resource-state-metrics](https://github.com/kubernetes-sigs/resource-state-metrics).
+Once `resource-state-metrics` is stable, `custom-resource-state` will be deprecated.

 This section describes how to add metrics based on the state of a custom resource without writing a custom resource registry and running your own build of KSM.